A-Lex-McLee/PATTERNIZE/README.md

-# PATTERNIZE
+# PATTERNIZATION
-tool for classifying and analysing syntactic (word order) variation in annotated corpora, currently applicable to the NPEGL noun phrase database
+This is a tool for classifying and analysing syntactic (word order) variation in annotated corpora; the current version is applicable to the NPEGL noun phrase database.